Consensys/linea-attestation-registry/README.md

 ## ADDING NEW NETWORK
 Adding a new network requires deploying Subgraphs, configuring Verax, and enabling Explorer integration to ensure seamless data indexing, attestation processing, and user interaction.
 Each step integrates the network into the system's infrastructure, making it fully operational and accessible.
 Below are the key steps and reasons for each action:

-1. Deploy Subgraphs
+1. Deploy Subgraphs:
 Subgraphs index blockchain data, making it accessible for querying.
 Deploying a Subgraph for the new network ensures efficient interaction with the network's smart contracts.
 It enables efficient querying and data retrieval for critical components like `Router`, `AttestationRegistry`, `ModuleRegistry`, and others.
-Without this, other components cannot fetch or index network-specific data.
-For a step by step guide on how to [deploy subgraphs](https://github.com/Consensys/linea-attestation-registry/blob/dev/subgraph/README.md)
+Without this, other components cannot fetch or index network-specific data. [deploy subgraphs](https://github.com/Consensys/linea-attestation-registry/blob/dev/subgraph/README.md)

-2. Integrate with Verax
+2. Integrate with Verax:
 Verax processes attestations and ensures that they are securely recorded and verifiable across networks.
 [Verax SDK](https://github.com/Consensys/linea-attestation-registry/blob/dev/sdk/README.md)

-4. Enable in Explorer
+4. Enable in Explorer:
 Adding the network to the Explorer ensures users can access and visualize data, query attestations, and interact with the blockchain seamlessly.
 The Explorer provides a user interface to interact with the network's data and attestations.
 [Explorer](https://github.com/Consensys/linea-attestation-registry/blob/dev/explorer/README.md)

 ## License